 Fiddler's Green couldn't do it without all of our badass friends and neighbors who make this farm what it is!
 We are excited to emphasize collaboration and cooperation to shape the ways the farm grows.
 We are committed to prioritizing inclusivity and social justice on our farm.
 We work towards dismantling white supremacy culture in ourselves and on our farm and acknowledge our privilege as land owners on stolen land.
 Thank you for growing with us.

 We work Monday – Friday, with exact starting and ending times varying throughout the season.
-When it’s really GO TIME, we can work from 6am-6pm (some days, later).
+Average schedule is 4-5 days per week, 30-35 hours per week.
+This year, our schedule is flexible depending on your needs.
 We take a lunch break midday and plenty of cool-off breaks in the creek when it's hot.
-Farm hands will be asked to fill in for some Saturday and Sunday chores and greenhouse tending; otherwise, weekends are off.
-We also recognize that everyone is human and might need to go to a doctor's appointment, etc., and we will work with that.
+Farm hands might be asked to fill in for some Saturday and Sunday chores and greenhouse tending (if Ryan and JD go away, which is rare); otherwise, weekends are off.
+We also recognize that everyone is human and will sometimes need to take some days off for various reasons, and we will work with that with some notice!

 Here are some daily tasks one can expect but are not limited to…